brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-10-fotolia-royalty-free-images-vectors-and-videos.md

----
-layout: post
-title: Fotolia - Royalty free Images, Vectors and Videos
+# Fotolia - Royalty free Images, Vectors and Videos
----

 Started in November 2005, <a href="http://www.fotolia.com/">Fotolia</a> have over 13 million images, vectors and HD Videos in their gallery.
 Fotolia also have a collection of exceptional images, from well known agencies in the world, in their <a href="http://www.fotolia.com/Info/Collection">Infinite Collection</a>.
 With Infinite Collection, Fotolia is able to offer both crowd-sourced and professional images on one site.